A Ranking Representation of Optimal Sequential Search: Empirical Strategy of the Weitzman Model

-For search costs, since they only appear in the intercept term formed by $m(c_0/\sigma_\varepsilon)$, their identification can be achieved if $\sigma_\varepsilon/\sigma_\xi$ can be identified from heteroskedasticity.
-While $\sigma_\varepsilon/\sigma_\xi$ is theoretically identifiable without further assumptions, empirical studies report practical difficulty \citep{jiang2021consumer, morozov2021estimation, greminger2024heterogeneous, ursu2024sequential}.
-The source of this identification difficulty is evident in our joint probability expression: the unobserved heterogeneity in $\xi_{ij}$ introduces an unobserved correlation between the purchase and reservation values of the same product.
-Similar to what \cite{keane1992note} pointed out in multinomial probit models, stable identification of heteroskedasticity requires observable variables to influence either purchase values or reservation values exclusively.
-If such exclusion restrictions are not satisfied, identification in heteroskedastic settings becomes fragile.\footnote{\cite{yavorsky2021consumer} is a successful example in imposing exclusive restrictions on variables, which employs additional search cost shifters affecting only reservation values and identifies $\sigma_\varepsilon$.} However, imposing exclusive restrictions is often challenging due to data limitations or the difficulty of providing economically meaningful interpretations.
-As a result, empirical studies tend to assume $\sigma_\varepsilon/\sigma_\xi = 1$, at the expense of making search cost estimates dependent on this assumption.\footnote{Note that even with the assumption that $\varepsilon_{ij}$ is normally distributed, not all linear model specifications eliminate the need for additional distributional assumptions regarding stochasticity in reservation values.
-In Appendix \ref{app:iden_chung}, we examine the specification proposed by \cite{chung2025simulated}, which excludes $\xi_{ij}$ and introduces randomness in reservation values through a stochastic search cost $c_{ij}$.
-We show that the distributional parameters of $c_{ij}$ remain scale-invariant only when some specific assumptions are fulfilled.}
+For search costs, since they enter the probability function only through the intercept term given by $m(c_0/\sigma_\varepsilon)$, identification of $c_0$ can be achieved if the ratio $\sigma_\varepsilon/\sigma_\xi$ can be identified from heteroskedasticity.
+Although this ratio is, in principle, directly identifiable, empirical work documents substantial practical difficulties in doing so \citep{jiang2021consumer, chung2025simulated}.
+The source of this difficulty is that $\xi_{ij}$, as unobserved heterogeneity, induces correlation between the purchase value and the reservation value for the same product.
+When such a correlation is present, stable identification typically requires additional exclusion restrictions, namely, observable variables that affect only purchase values or only reservation values; otherwise, identification may become fragile \citep{keane1992note}.
+However, these exclusion restrictions are often difficult to justify from an economics perspective or infeasible due to data limitations.\footnote{\cite{yavorsky2021consumer} provides a successful example of applying exclusion restrictions.
+They use distance to automobile dealers as an extra variable that affects only reservation values, thereby achieving identification of $\sigma_\varepsilon$.} In light of this reality, existing empirical studies commonly impose the assumption $\sigma_\varepsilon/\sigma_\xi = 1$ to obtain robust estimation performance, at the cost of making search cost estimates dependent on this assumption.\footnote{A key implication is that if the identification of the search cost relies on distributional assumptions, the resulting estimates should not be directly monetized \citep{ursu2024sequential, compiani2024online, greminger2024heterogeneous}.} Appendix \ref{subapp:iden_chung} discusses the identification in a different specification \citep{chung2025simulated}, which excludes $\xi_{ij}$ and introduces randomness into reservation values through a stochastic search cost $c_{ij}$.
+This specification removes the correlation between reservation values and purchase values, thereby yielding more stable identification.